 Winter is the time when we dream about big trips for the upcoming warmer seasons.
 The New Year spawns resolutions, and almost everyone says they want to travel more.

 What are the trips you dream about?
 Rafting the Grand Canyon?
 Trekking in the Andes?
 Paddling among Alaskan glaciers?
 A month-long road trip of California’s premier surf spots?
-Whatever your dream, here’s the way to make it go from dream, to actual trip.
+Whatever your dream, here’s the way to make it go from a dream, to the actual trip.

 Planning Is Fun